Georgia

 ↑2729 ↓2760 m

-Lake Kelitsadi sits on the Keli volcanic plateau in the crater of an extinct volcano at 3081 m.
-It's one of the highest lakes in Georgia, and you can only get there on foot.
-No horses, no vehicles—just you and the trail.
+Lake Kelitsadi sits on the Keli volcanic plateau in the crater of an extinct volcano at 3081m.
+It is one of the highest lakes in Georgia, and the only way to get there is on foot.
+No horses or vehicles can make it here.

-There are a few good spots for tents by the lake.
-In summer and early fall, it's the only water source around; the rest of the year, everything is buried under snow.
+There are several good spots for tents by the lake.
+In summer and early fall, it is the only water source around; the rest of the year, almost everything is buried under snow.

 Itinerary